hihipy/sql-x-ray/README.md

 - Prefer enterprise or API tiers with zero-retention guarantees over free consumer chat tiers
 - When in doubt, ask your [DPO](https://gdpr.eu/data-protection-officer/), CISO, IT, or compliance contact

-The author and contributors of `sql-x-ray` accept no liability for misuse, data exposure, regulatory consequences, or contractual breaches that result from sharing dump output with third-party services.
+The author and contributors of SQL X-Ray accept no liability for misuse, data exposure, regulatory consequences, or contractual breaches that result from sharing dump output with third-party services.
 The tool's privacy properties are a starting point, not a substitute for institutional review.

 ---